tyseer2335/tyseer2335/README.md

     - You can see what I'm playing [here](https://steamcommunity.com/profiles/76561198379082096/).
   - ✈️ Lastly, I'm interested in traveling to new places and meeting new people.
     - Recently visited: New York, Bangladesh, Dallas, and Toronto.
-    - Bucket list: Japan, Spain, and Singapore.
+    - Bucket list: Japan, Spain, and Dubai.